Your business works like a machine.

 21. Make sure you’re not way over budget.
 Keep a margin for any unexpected costs.

 Money matters at the end of that day.
-Ensure that the project would be within budget.
+Ensure that the project is within budget.
 The estimate can differ from the actual cost, so always keep a margin.
 Also, ask about any additional charges.

 22. Ensure that there’s a balance of expense and quality of work